-A SMTP relay is basically a third party hosted SMTP server that will send emails on behalf of your own SMTP server (Postfix service on YunoHost).
-Once setup correctly on YunoHost, it will operate in a totally transparent manner, both for you and for your correspondents: they will see emails as coming from your YunoHost main URL, but all the sending will be delegated to the SMTP relay you have chosen and configured.
+An SMTP relay is basically a third party hosted SMTP server that will send emails on behalf of your own SMTP server (Postfix service on YunoHost).
+Once setup correctly on YunoHost, its operation is transparent, both for you and for your correspondents: they will see emails as coming from your YunoHost main URL, but all the sending will be delegated to the SMTP relay you have chosen and configured.

-It's important to note that using a SMTP relay has to be seen as a (big) compromise in the world of self-hosting.
-Indeed, when using a SMTP relay, you will not only let a third party send emails on your behalf, but also be able to access to the full content of all the emails you'll send.
-Be also aware that a SMTP relay is setup for your whole YunoHost server: you can't choose which emails or which users go through it because all future emails will.
+It's important to note that using an SMTP relay has to be seen as a (big) compromise in the world of self-hosting.
+Indeed, when using an SMTP relay, not only a third party sends emails on your behalf, but it has full access to the content of all the emails you'll send and can also possibly modify them (For example, by default, MailJet rewrites the html hyperlinks contained in your emails, in order to track the activity of your correspondents).
+Be also aware that an SMTP relay is setup for your whole YunoHost server: you can't choose which emails or which users go through it because all future emails will.

 YunoHost has a built-in SMTP relay configuration, available from version 4.1.
 That configuration is not yet available from the admin web interface, though.
 You will have to use the command line interface.